eProsima/Fast-DDS-docs/docs/advanced.rst

 Sending large data
 ******************

-The default message size *eProsima Fast RTPS* uses is a conservative value of 65Kb.
+The default message size *eProsima Fast DDS* uses is a conservative value of 65Kb.
 If your topic data is bigger, it must be fragmented.

 Fragmented messages are sent over multiple packets, as understood by the particular transport layer.